Digital Enterprise Privacy Statement

 • Substantial Public Interest (Article 9(2)(g) for special category data): Supported by Schedule 1 Part 2, paragraph 6 of the Data Protection Act 2018.

-• Consent (Article 6(1)(a)): For sending you marketing or business support information.
+• Consent (Article 6(1)(a)): For sending you marketing or wider business support information.
 You can withdraw your consent at any time.

 Leeds City Council has prepared an Appropriate Policy Document, overseen by the Data Protection Officer, which sets out how we comply with data protection principles when processing special category data.
 This includes our retention policies, legal bases, and safeguards.